nyberry/minesweeper/README.md

     Cause
     did not find (1, 0) in mines when possible to conclude mine

+These are some fixes:

-Each time any new knowledge is gained, call a function to update all sentences, plus the lists of mines and safes.
+First, each time any new knowledge is gained, call a function to update all sentences, plus the lists of mines and safes.
 This may be knowledge gained when making a move, or by inference.

     def update_sentences_safes_and_mines(self):